-You cannot find accommodation at Tso Moriri lake on the banks because it is restricted to pitch the camps there being a wetland reserve and sanctuary for migratory birds.
-You can pitch the tents near the other tented colonies pitched just before Korzok village or find an accommodation in Korzok village.
+You cannot find accommodation on the banks of the lake because it is restricted to pitch the camps there being a Ramsar site wetland reserve and sanctuary for migratory birds.
+You can pitch the tents near the other tented colonies pitched just before Korzok village or find accommodation in Korzok village.

 Petrol Pumps near Tso Moriri

 You will not find any ATMs near Tso Moriri lake and hence, it is always better to carry cash from Leh (the only place where you find ATM in Ladakh) itself.

 Let us look at some of the most frequently asked questions about Pangong lake.
 In case I have missed to cover any question in this article, feel free to give me a shoutout and I will answer and add to this list.

 What is the taxi fare for Leh to Tso Moriri?

 As per taxi union rates of 2020, a two day trip from Leh to Tso Moriri taxi fare is Rs 15711 and Rs 31362 for a three-day trip from Leh to Tso Moriri to Manali.

 Can I travel from Leh to Tso Moriri by bus?

 There are three buses that travel from Leh to Tso Moriri every 10th, 20th and 30th day of the month.
 The Leh to Tso Moriri bus leaves at 6.30 AM on these dates from Leh bus stand.
 You can read all about Leh to Tso Moriri lake bus service.